FaisalAhmedBijoy/Image_Cryptography_with_Autoencoders/README.md

 ![](images/encrypted_decrypted_images/Lena_decrypted_image.png)

 ## 4. Dataset preparation
+To prepare the dataset, run the following command:
 ```bash
 python data_loader.py
 ```

 ## 5. Autoencoder for image encryption and decryption
+To use the autoencoder for image encryption and decryption, run the following command:
 ```bash
 python auto_encoder.py
 ```